kukuu/SPYDER/README.md

 This project reflects my passion for using technology as a dual force for environmental and economic impact - turning complex energy decisions into clear, actionable steps for a sustainable future.
 It follows my work on the OFGEM MHHR initiative.
 The MHHR is a  transformative energy sector initiative modernising the UK’s electricity settlement system to half-hourly intervals, enabling accurate billing, grid flexibility, and smarter energy use.
 It paves the way for renewable integration and cost savings for consumers.

-**Key LLM Integration Features**:
+**Key AI,LLM-NLP, RAG Pipeline Integration Features**:

-✅ Ask Jim:  Custom Domain AI Engine, ML, LLM  RAG Pipeline - https://github.com/kukuu/ask-JIM.
+✅ **Ask Jim: ** Custom Domain AI Engine, ML, LLM  RAG Pipeline - https://github.com/kukuu/ask-JIM.
 Performs the folllowing tasks:
   - ✅ Robust data processing with null checks everywhere
   - ✅ Advanced fallback systems that work without OpenAI
   - ✅ Full vector semantic search implementation